christiandeange/github-status/README.md

 ---
 ###What is it?
-GitHub-Status keeps you up-to-date with the most recent status of GitHub, built on top of their [Status API][1].
+GitHub-Status keeps you up-to-date with the most recent status of GitHub, built on top of their [Status API][2].

 ---
 ###Dependencies
 GitHub Status uses the **Android Support Library** for the provided components, even though it only supports ICS and above.
 It also leverages **Gson** and **OkHttp** for network connections and decoding JSON from the Status API.
-There is also **ORMLite** compiled into the application, for future database usage (if need be, still need to decide).

 GitHub Status supports API level 14 (Ice Cream Sandwich) and above.